CasillasAlba/Machine-Failures-Dataset/README.md

 ![chi3](Pics/R_plot_zoom_png.png)

-  The conclusion seeing this bloxplot is that most of the values are concentrated in the p25 and p75 but there are four points that are very atypical (because they are under 60º).
+  The conclusion seeing this boxplot is that most of the values are concentrated in the p25 and p75 but there are four points that are very atypical (because they are under 60º).

   So, to fix this problem, I'm going to remove the temperature values under 60º and I'll transform Measure2 and Measure3 in factors variables.